Kavi-Gupta/FTC-48-Portofolio/readme.md

 * Fixed major problems with mechanical pieces that would constantly fail

-* Taught other members how to tighten screw properly and choose appropriate screw length
+* Taught other members how to choose appropriate screw length and tighten screws properly

 * Assembled main chassis and arm